wangqian2149185/CourseraCleanData_Assignment/README.md

 is a txt file that contains the result by running the "run_analysis.R"

-The <a herf= https://github.com/wangqian2149185/CourseraCleanData_Assignment/blob/master/features_info.txt>"features_info.txt"</a> and will show more details about the variables.
+The <a href= https://github.com/wangqian2149185/CourseraCleanData_Assignment/blob/master/features_info.txt>"features_info.txt"</a> and will show more details about the variables.

-More info please visit <a herf= https://github.com/wangqian2149185/CourseraCleanData_Assignment>"Codebook.txt"</a>.
+More info please visit <a href= https://github.com/wangqian2149185/CourseraCleanData_Assignment>"Codebook.txt"</a>.